 How to Choose the Best Espresso Beans

 Beans’ characteristics, such as roast level and origin, affect the flavor profile of your coffee.
 Medium roast beans, like these, make good pour over coffee.
 Dark roasts, on the other hand, make great espresso.
 Then, there’s a debate whether to go for single-origin or blend.
 This guide provides you everything you need to know to choose the best espresso beans that excite your senses.

 Roast Level – Does It Really Matter?

 The quick answer is, yes the roast level matters.
 As a rule, espresso beans are a medium-dark or dark roast.
-Should you go for a lighter roast your shot might turn out sour.
+Should you go for a lighter roast, like any of these, your shot might turn out sour.
 That said, you must always consider the roast before buying beans for espresso or even signing up for a subscription.
 But, why does this happen?

 The secret lies in the temperature and the coffee-to-water ratio.
 The extraction coffee-to-water ratio in an espresso machine ranges from 2-to-1 to 3-to-1.
 Combine that with a temperature of 190 to 196°F and a lighter roast could get under-extracted which brings the sourness.